NeurodataWithoutBorders/matnwb/README.md

 ## Caveats

-The NWB:N schema is in a state of some evolution.
+The NWB schema is in a state of some evolution.
 This package assumes a certain set of rules are used to define the schema.
 As the schema is updated, some of the rules may be changed and these will break this package.

 For those planning on using matnwb alongside pynwb, please keep the following in mind:
  - MatNWB is dependent on the schema, which may not necessary correspond with your PyNWB schema version.
 Please consider overwriting the contents within MatNWB's **~/schema/core** directory with the generating PyNWB's **src/pynwb/data directory** and running generateCore to ensure compatibilty between systems.

 The `master` branch in this repository is considered perpetually unstable.
 If you desire matnwb's full functionality (full round-trip with nwb data), please consider downloading the more stable releases in the Releases tab.
 Keep in mind that the Releases are generally only compatible with older versions of pynwb and may not supported newer data types supported by pynwb (such as data references or compound types).
 Most releases will coincide with nwb-schema releases and contain compatibility with those features.

-This package reads and writes NWB:N 2.0 files and does not support older formats.
+This package reads and writes NWB 2.0 files and does not support older formats.

 ## Examples